-- 1. The College should improve its support regarding the professional development of faculty in relation to staying up to date with teaching methods and research that can later be incorporated into the teaching provision. - 2.
 The links to the local businesses/ market can be improved further in the near future.
+Particularly so, given the newness of the program.
 This could enhance marketability of potential future students and would add to the industry/business link of the programme.
-Also, possible internships for current foreign students may be enhanced and intensified. - 3.
-The College applies a sound admission process with well-documented criteria.
-However, this could be tightened up if the programme is to become more competitive in the future (e.g. higher apolyterion marks to enter into the programme etc.).
+Also, possible internships for current foreign students may be enhanced and intensified.

+There is evidence of a solid admission process with well-documented criteria, but this could be tightened up if the programme is to become more competitive in the future (e.g. higher prior Bachelor marks to enter into the programme etc.).
 The English language entry requirement of an IELTS score of 5.0 seems very low.
-From past experience, students with scores below IELTS 6.0 find it difficult to function properly on an English taught programme.
+From past experience, students with scores below IELTS 6.0 find it difficult to function properly on an all English programme.
+The College offers an English language placement test for those students who fail to provide evidence of proficiency in English.
+The EEC believes that all prospective students should take this test, and if they fail they should attend preparatory classes in English.